gsliwoski/spotify_artist_recommender/README.md

 python artist_recommender.py --creds credentials.json.example --artists "The Tallest Man On Earth, Ben Woodward, JJ Heller, Cornelis Vreeswijk"

+If you want to automatically create a playlist then set the --playlist flag

 To get credentials:

 1. Go to https://developer.spotify.com/